How a Government Shutdown Affects Veterans

 What documents should Veterans download and store before or during a Government Shutdown?

 Build a dated folder with benefits letters, health summaries, ID, and banking proofs.
 This eliminates verification delays and supports benefits, lending, and care coordination.
-Consumer protections and sample letters are available at the CFPB’s Military page, consumerfinance.gov/servicemembers.
+Consumer protections and sample letters are available at the CFPB Military page, consumerfinance.gov/servicemembers.

 How can Veterans protect budgets, credit, and housing if pay or stipends are delayed?

-What step‑by‑step actions should Veterans take this week to stay ready?
+What step by step actions should Veterans take this week to stay ready?

 Compliance Note